University of Melbourne, Australia

 Imperial College London, UK

 Professor of molecular endocrine oncology at Imperial College London.
-He currently leads a research group investigating the mechanisms of gene regulation by nuclear receptor transcription factors, with particular focus on estrogen receptor action in breast cancer and treatment failure.
+He leads a research group investigating the mechanisms of gene regulation by nuclear receptor transcription factors, with particular focus on estrogen and androgen receptor action in breast and prostate cancer, respectively, and treatment failure.
+His interests include genomic profiling, new target identification and development of drugs targeting transcriptional processes in cancer.

 |J P Castaño